 - Complaints where there is either no or not enough evidence available.

 - Rough sleeping is not an anti-social behaviour nor is it an offence, homelessness is a need for housing.
 We will accept complaints about the behaviour of rough sleepers if it is specifically anti social ie causing harassment, alarm or distress.
-Rough sleepers can be assisted by calling the Street Link hotline on 0300 500 0914 and notifying them of their location – this will ensure local outreach provision can engage and offer help.
+Rough sleepers can be assisted by telephoning 01803 217890 (24 hr) and providing information about the individual’s location.
+This will ensure outreach provision can engage and offer help.
 For more information please visit our homelessness page

 How your complaint will be dealt with